mohrez86/AxMAP/README.md

 6. In the MATLAB command window, type `AxMAP`, and press Enter.
 By running this script, the Verilog description of four adders are produced and stored in the directory saved in the variable `LocalAddress` (e.g., `C:\VerilogDirectory\`).

 ## Additional Information
-AxMAP comprises several modules which are orchiestrated by the `AxMAP.m` script.
+AxMAP comprises several modules which are orchestrated by the `AxMAP.m` script.
 There are several variables that are initialized in line 6 to 14 of `AxMAP.m`:
 ```
 NumOfDesiredDesigns = 4;
 StepIteration       = 1000000;